wladpaiva/aibitat/README.md

 // 🦁: That is correct.
 // 🐶: TERMINATE

-await habitat.start({
+await aibitat.start({
   from: '🧑',
   to: '🤖',
   content: 'How much is 2 + 2?',
 })

-console.log('saving chats... ', habitat.chats)
+console.log('saving chats... ', aibitat.chats)
 // saving chats...  [
 //   {
 //     from: "🧑",